deltanet/adapt-scenario-audio/README.md

 **_setCompletionOn** (string): This value determines when the component registers as complete.
 Acceptable values are `"allItems"` and `"inview"`. `"allItems"` requires the learner to navigate to each slide. `"inview"` requires the **Scenario** component to enter the view port completely, top and bottom.

+**_textBelowImage** (boolean): If set to 'true', the item text will be displayed below the graphic.
+Otherwise the text will be dsiplayed below the component body and instruction text.

 **_items** (array): Multiple items may be created.
 Each item represents one slide and contains values for the scenario (**title**, **body**), the image (**_graphic**), and the slide's header when viewed on a mobile device (**_strapLine**).

 >**title** (string): This value is the title for this scenario element.